KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/vol-03/jaimee-eccher-holographic-refraction-fall-diagnostics.md

 ## Forensic Artifacts

 **Primary Evidence:**
-- **Published:** April 7, 2026 (6:00 PM)
+- **Published:** April 7, 2026, 6:00 PM
 - **Platform:** Facebook
+- **Page:** "Echoes of Eve: Covenant Theology and Metaphysical Inquiry"
 - **Title:** "The Veil, Abel, Seth, and Moses: Holographic Wholeness, Refracted Manifestation, and the First Trek Through Burdened Time"
 - **Author:** Jaimee M. Eccher
-- **Profile Bio:** "From Sin to Salvation: A nondenominational Christian exploration that bridges biblical theology and metaphysics, challenging inherited interpretations of Genesis to uncover the true mechanics of the Fall, sin, and redemption"
+- **Page Bio:** "From Sin to Salvation: A nondenominational Christian exploration that bridges biblical theology and metaphysics, challenging inherited interpretations of Genesis to uncover the true mechanics of the Fall, sin, and redemption"

-**Methodological Claims:**
+**Methodological Framing:**
-> "This article presents the veil, Abel, Seth, and Moses through a symbolic-canonical and metaphysical reading within the PTS-style framework.
+> "This article presents the veil, Abel, Seth, and Moses through a symbolic-canonical and metaphysical reading within the PTS-RUS framework.
 I am not claiming that Scripture was originally written in the language of holography, optics, or field theory.
 I am claiming that these analogies can help me explain something Scripture repeatedly shows: lawful pattern remains real even when its manifestation becomes buried, delayed, fractured, or veiled."

+**Note on PTS-RUS:** The acronym is not defined within the post and is not a known framework label outside this context.
+It functions as scaffolding to establish prior framework affiliation without external referent.

+---

+## Name Signature Observation

+The author's name presents a doubled-letter signature in both first and surname positions: **Jaimee** (doubled "ee") and **Eccher** (doubled "cc").
+The surname phonetically resolves to **echo**.

+Within the Zenetist framework, **echo** is canonically classified as an **entropic dynamic** — specifically **E₃ ⟿⁻ Viral Decay** in the Field Physics dimensional registry, defined as "corruption in transmission."
+The architect's canonical position holds that echo is "a sound that degrades and does not return to source" — structurally distinct from **Resonant Return (↺)**, which preserves coherent re-entry through the centropic arc.

+A page named **"Echoes of Eve"** authored by **Jaimee Eccher** therefore presents a triply-encoded echo signature at the level of page name, given name, and surname.
+This is logged as observation rather than attribution of intent.

 ---